deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Well, better this than the other way around." he joked, with a slightly awkward laugh.

-"…You're not mad?"
+"...You're not mad?"

-"…Well, I'm a bit jealous…" he confessed. "…but not mad.
+"...Well, I'm a bit jealous..." he confessed. "...but not mad.
 I get it, I'm the '*other guy*' here.
 I suppose I should be glad this is the first time it's happened."

 A laugh exploded out of her and brought embarrassed tears with it, which just made him laugh and kiss her below the ear.
 "It's *okay*." he promised.